EightSQ/huBERTusHeil/README.md

  </tagesordnungspunkt>
 ```

-To be able to build a model leveraging the available data source, we first needed to parse a few hundred of these XML files.
+To be able to build a model leveraging the available data source, we first had to parse a few hundred of these XML files.

-The XML documents contain a lot of information for a session, like lists of attending members, formal ID's ("Drucksachen") of the matters discussed, of course speeches and also comments ("kommentar" elements) that mark where applause was given and by whom.
+The XML documents contain a lot of information for a session, like lists of attending members, formal ID's ("Drucksachen") of the matters discussed, speeches (obviously) but also comments ("kommentar" elements) that mark where applause was given and by whom.

-For the purpose of our project, we restricted ourselves to each speech's content, the speaker, his party affiliation and the corresponding "discussion item" (Tagesordnungspunkt).
+For the purpose of our project, we restricted ourselves to the content of each speech, the speaker, his party affiliation and the corresponding "discussion item" (Tagesordnungspunkt).

 We did this in the python script `parse_labelled_reden.py`.

-The speeches understandably arrive containing many obvious hints on the speakers' affiliation, e.g., "We as Democrats want to...".
+The speeches understandably arrive containing many obvious hints on the speakers' affiliation, e.g., "We as Social Democrats want to...".
 In order to force our model to actually look at speech's contens besides very obvious keywords, we first replace party names and corresponding synonyms with an `[UNK]` token as a preprocessing step.
 The following excerpt from the full preprocessing script `preprocess_speeches.py` illustrates this process.

 ```python
 # list of many synonyms, abbreviations, common phrases for the parties